 Program overview

-The Bachelor of Arts & Science in Philosophy, Archaeology, and Geography is designed to provide a comprehensive education over a four-year period.
+The Bachelor of Arts & Science in Philosophy, Archaeology, and Geography is structured to provide a comprehensive educational experience over a four-year period.
 The program includes:

-• Opportunity to complete an Honours Thesis in the fourth year for high-achieving students.
+• Possibility to complete an Honours thesis in the fourth year for high-achieving students.

 Featured Experiences

-• Co-operative education opportunities available to all majors in the arts and sciences.
+• Co-operative education opportunities available for all majors in the arts and sciences.

 Career Options